Faster Born probability estimation via gate merging and frame optimisation: Main results

 where we introduced the parametrisation function $g(\blambda)$.
 Note that the following relation holds:

-and thus the parametrisation function $g(\blambda)$ can be fully characterised by the reference operator $G_0$.
-By taking $g(\blambda)=1$ for all $\blambda \in \mathbb{Z}^{2N}_d$, the conventional discrete Wigner function~\cite{cit:gross} is recovered.
+so the parametrisation function $g(\blambda): \mathbb{Z}^{2N}_d \mapsto \mathbb{C}\setminus\{0\}$ can be fully characterised by the reference operator $G_0$.
+In order to impose that $W_\rho^{\cal G}(\blambda)$ is real-valued and that $\sum_\blambda W_\rho^{\cal G}(\blambda) = 1$, we need the additional conditions $g^*(\bomega) = g(-\bomega)$ and $g(\boldsymbol{0}) = 1$, which are equivalent to $G_0^\dagger = G_0$ and ${\rm Tr} [G_0] = 1$ respectively.
+By taking $g(\blambda)=1$ for all $\blambda$, the conventional discrete Wigner function~\cite{cit:gross} is recovered.
 One can calculate the quasi-probability distributions of circuit elements via Eq.~\eqref{eq:QPD_with_frame_para_state}-\eqref{eq:QPD_with_frame_para_meas} using the defined frame and dual frame.
 In odd dimensions, the parametrised Wigner frame is a good choice for Clifford dominated circuits as Clifford gates do not possess any negativity in the conventional Wigner distribution.
 Therefore, $g(\blambda)=1$ is already optimal for most circuit elements when considered in isolation and constitutes an obvious starting point for frame optimisation.

 In the qubit case, it is known that the Hadamard and CNOT gates have non-zero negativity even in the conventional Wigner distribution \cite{raussendorf2017contextuality}, which motivates us to introduce the next frame parametrisation, valid only for qubits: the rotated Pauli frames.